OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Other.md

 The assignment of dates can be set in the course editor in the tab "Configuration" as well as when the editor is closed.

-####  Assignment of dates

- **Manage events** Opens the tools for creating and changing events.
-The link "Create event(s)" allows you to create one or more events at the same time.
-You can either edit events one at a time or multiple simultaneously.
-If a single event is being edited, the current properties are already preset in the input boxes; therefore it will be easier to make modifications.
-When editing multiple events, the input boxes are initially all empty.
-Only if an empty box is overwritten will the corresponding property be changed.
-If you just want to move your events, the boxes remaining can be left blank.

- Events: create & and edit

-By means of this tool you can create many enrollment dates without any effort.
-Attributes for these dates are defined by Default values.
-If all mandatory fields regarding Default values are filled in you can start creating events with the button _Create event(s)_

-Default values

- **Title:** Please indicate a title for this event.
-An entry is mandatory (mandatory field).

- **Location:** Fill in the venue here.
-An entry is mandatory (mandatory field).

- **Comment:** Fill in an optional comment here.

- **Begin of event:** Please fill in the date and time for the beginning of a series of dates.
-Be aware that your input must have the correct format.
-When clicking on the symbol next to the input field a calendar will open to choose a start time.
-This is more or less fail-safe.
-An entry is mandatory (mandatory field).

- **Duration of event:** Fill in here the duration of a single event in hours and minutes regarding a series of dates.
-An entry is mandatory (mandatory field).

- **Interval:** Fill in an interval between the dates in a series of events in hours and minutes.
-An entry is mandatory (mandatory field).

- **Number of events:** Fill in the number of events to be created.
-0 or negative values are not allowed.
-An entry is mandatory (mandatory field).

- **Number of participants per date:** Fill in the maximum number of participants to be enrolled at this date.
-0 or negative values are not allowed.
-An entry is mandatory (mandatory field).

-Multiple Events: Move dates

-This input field allows you to move the choosen dates or events.
-Enter hours and minutes to move those dates.
-A preceding + or - indicates whether those dates should take place sooner or later.
-An entry is mandatory (mandatory field).

-**Manage participants** Opens the tool for deleting, adding, and notifying participants.

- **Signing out allowed:** Here you can define whether users should be able to cancel their enrollment.